lukesdm/marimo-intro-eo/README.md

-# Marimo Intro - EO Analytics
+# Marimo Intro for Earth Observation

 An introduction to [marimo](https://marimo.io) for Earth Observation-oriented work.